viamrobotics/docs/docs/components/camera/_index.md

 Execute model-specific commands that are not otherwise defined by the component API.
 For native models, model-specific commands are covered with each model's documentation.
-If you are implementing your own camera, and add features that have no native API method, this is how you access them.
+If you are implementing your own camera and add features that have no native API method, you can access them with `DoCommand`.

 {{< tabs >}}
 {{% tab name="Python" %}}